msh-yi/PoTY/_posts/2024-01-04-citations_and_votes.md

 The second in a pair of papers with the Rovis study.
 Another way of rendering Cp chiral.
 Is this a research theme that has really caught on?

-<a href="https://doi.org/10.1021/ja3030164" target="_blank">**Catalytic Asymmetric ?-Acylation of Tertiary Amines Mediated by a Dual Catalysis Mode: N-Heterocyclic Carbene and Photoredox Catalysis**</a>\
+<a href="https://doi.org/10.1021/ja3030164" target="_blank">**Catalytic Asymmetric α-Acylation of Tertiary Amines Mediated by a Dual Catalysis Mode: N-Heterocyclic Carbene and Photoredox Catalysis**</a>\
 **Rovis** J. Am.
 Chem.
 Soc.
 2012, 134, 19, 8094–8097\
 (_#3, 491 citations, 0.0 votes_)